TylerCGarcia/LoRa-BLE-Sensor-Board/README.md

    * BOOST2_FB_CTRL1 set to 0, BOOST2_FB_CTRL2 set to 1 --> 6V
    * BOOST2_FB_CTRL1 set to 1, BOOST2_FB_CTRL2 set to 1 --> 5V

+**Boost 3**
+ - TLV61046ADBVR Boost Converter
+   * Up to 28V output with load disconnect
+   * Output is determined by resistors in feedback
+ - This boost has one configuration which is 5V

 **Power Switches**
- - Connects boost and ldo outputs so only 1 is used by the sensor
+ - Connects boost and ldo/buck outputs so only 1 is used by the sensor
    * Boost outputs have priority if both are enabled
  - ESD protection for sensor power
-   * Designed for 24V
+   * Designed for 24V for Sensor 1 and Sensor 2
+   * 5V ESD for Sensor 3

 **Digital Inputs**
  - MOSFET based level shifters
    * Allows sensor digital logic to be translated from sensor power to Vdd
  - ESD protection for digital inputs
-   * Designed for 24V
+   * Designed for 24V for Sensor 1 and Sensor 2
+   * 3.3V ESD for Sensor 3

 **Analog Inputs**
- - 4 inputs meant for external sensors
+ - 5 inputs meant for external sensors
    * 2 designed for 4-20mA current sensors
    * 2 designed to read voltages up to 28V
-   * 2 designed for feedback to the voltage of the sensor power
+   * 3 designed for feedback to the voltage of the sensor power

-**Relay**
- - Designed for 3V DPST relay that has a activation current below 200mA

 **USB**
  - 6 pin jst PH connector to use with external USB-C connector
  - ESD protection for data lines and USB power

 **Interface**
- - Two screw terminal connectors for the sensors
+ - Three screw terminal connectors for the sensors
    * Designed for pluggaple screw terminals
- - One 2.54mm pin header for debugging
+ - Two 2.54mm pin header for debugging Sensor 1 and Sensor 2

 # Power Analysis